-How to Avoid Headaches When Making a Mobile Application
+How to Avoid Headaches When Making Mobile Applications

-Developing a successful mobile app requires deliberate research and understanding user perspective.
+Succeed at making mobile applications requires deliberate research and understanding user perspective.
 Make sure your app concept is original, emphasizes user experience, and includes a marketing budget to help it succeed.

 Through all of our experiences we have learned and shaped our development process.